Roxbury Branch Library: Public Art Project I

-This is the first of two public art projects that will complement the renovation of the Dudley Branch of the Boston Public Library.
+This is the first of two public art projects that will complement the renovation of the Roxbury Branch of the Boston Public Library.

 The $17.2 million renovation of the library includes: